simivar/tibiadata-api/README.md

 ```

 ## Versioning
-Genius PHP is created using [Semver](http://semver.org/).
+Created using [Semver](http://semver.org/).
 All minor and patch updates are backwards compatibile.
+Also, it strictly follows TibiaData API versioning.
+Version 2.0 of library supports `v2` of TibiaData API.

 ## License
 Please see the [license file](https://github.com/simivar/tibiadata-api/blob/master/LICENSE) for more information.